kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 4) Use hamdb.org lookup for RBN spots.
 5) Online Scoreboard integration.
 Be able chase your friends or a few stations in real time directly from the dashboard.
 6) DXLog and N3FJP integration.
+7) Be able to save the configuration settings in a text file on your Pi and recall them after rebooting or restarting Node Red.

 More to come on the configuration of each setting as we work through the BETA.